-Credit cards co-branded with airlines were among the first reward credit cards ever offered, and they remain incredibly popular.
-Today, airline credit cards offer not just frequent flyer miles that can be redeemed towards award flights, they can also offer a host of benefits including priority boarding, credit toward elite status and free checked bags.
+Credit cards co-branded with airlines were among the first rewards credit cards ever offered, and they remain incredibly popular.
+Today, airline credit cards offer more than just frequent flyer miles that can be redeemed toward award flights.
+They can also offer a host of benefits, including priority boarding, credit toward elite status and free checked bags.

 Should you have an airline card?

 As popular as airline credit cards are, they aren’t for everyone.
 Those who don’t fly that often won’t receive much value from perks such as priority boarding or discounts on in-flight food and beverages.
 And while nearly every airline credit card offers free checked bags, this perk doesn’t do much for business travelers and others who tend to avoid checking bags.